Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Related Work

 Albeit all of the above protocols and modifications, \p{} alone seems not to be sufficient for meeting the strict requirements of \ac{CACC} (i.e., ultra-low reliability and latency) \cite{segata2022multi-technology}.
 The most prominent alternative for enabling \ac{V2X} communication is \ac{C-V2X}, which uses 3GPP standardized 5G cellular networks.
 Radio resources are scheduled by either the base station if vehicles are in-coverage (operation mode 3) or by a distributed resource allocation scheme if vehicles are out-of-coverage (operation mode 4).
 The latter allows vehicles to select resources in a stand-alone fashion with \emph{semi-persistent scheduling}.
 While mode 3 in general allows for high packet receptions ratios, mode 4 produces lower beacon update delays \cite{cecchini2017performance}, which are also required for platooning.

-For example, \textcite{vukadinovic2018three} compare \p{} to 3GPP \ac{C-V2X} based on LTE in both operation modes for truck platooning.
+For example, Vukadinovic et al. \cite{vukadinovic2018three} compare \p{} to 3GPP \ac{C-V2X} based on LTE in both operation modes for truck platooning.
 Results show that \ac{C-V2X} in both modes allows for shorter inter-truck distances than \p{} due to more reliable communication in a congested wireless channel.
 However, short communication distances and large vehicle densities seem to be covered better with \p{} instead of \ac{C-V2X} \cite{bazzi2017performance}.
 Therefore, general modifications for improving the scheduling of sidlelink radio resources in mode 4 have been proposed \cite{molina2017lte,gonzalez2019feasibility}.
-In order to reach the performance required for \ac{CACC}, \textcite{hegde2019enhanced} propose to schedule the sidelink radio resources for the platoon members by the platoon leader.
-Similarly, the radio resource coordination method by \textcite{campolo2017better} fulfills the ultra-low latency requirements of \ac{CACC} and is able to provide spatial reuse of LTE resources among platoon members.
+In order to reach the performance required for \ac{CACC}, Hegde et al. \cite{hegde2019enhanced} propose to schedule the sidelink radio resources for the platoon members by the platoon leader.
+Similarly, the radio resource coordination method by Campolo et al. \cite{campolo2017better} fulfills the ultra-low latency requirements of \ac{CACC} and is able to provide spatial reuse of LTE resources among platoon members.